-Becoming a successful mechanical engineer requires so much more than being good at science and mathematics.
-If you are looking to become an engineer, or even if you have been working in the field for a while, there things that you can do to improve your standing in the profession, and to help you reach the next level as a civil engineer,electrical engineer or mechanical engineer,here are some tips!
+Becoming a successful civil engineer or mechanical engineer requires so much more than being good at science and mathematics.
+If you are looking to become an engineer, or even if you have been working in the field for a while, there things that you can do to improve your standing in the profession.And to help you reach the next level as a civil engineer,electrical engineer or mechanical engineer,here are some tips!

 1. Be More Business-Like